benhurley/pretty-tickets/README.md

 Turn that stale, printed receipt of your upcoming event into customizable and easily-sharable online tickets in just a few clicks!

 ![Homepage](./public/screenshot.png)

+Using [TinyURL] for url shortening since most of the state is powered by the url.